Cartography-jpl/geocal/python/doc/generate_dem.rst

   igc_project --grid-spacing=10 --resolution=0.5 --number-process=24 \
       nevada.db:igc_sba 1 10MAY-2_proj.img

+(The "0" and "1" here is the 0 based image number)

 We then shelve these objects to use in the next step::

   shelve_image 10MAY-1_proj.img nevada.db:surface_1